|Nutritional Guidelines (per serving)|

 Use the point of a sharp knife to make small incisions all over the lamb.

-Place the garlic slivers and rosemary springs in the holes.
+Place the garlic slivers and rosemary springs in the slits.

-Serve with roasted potatoes, onions, and mint sauce.
+Serve the lamb with the roasted potatoes and onions, and mint sauce on the side.

 New Zealand Lamb Facts